Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Peak season is the annual stress test every logistics operation dreads.
 When volumes surge five to twenty times above baseline, the gap between operators who planned and those who reacted becomes measurable in millions of dollars.
 Yet most capacity planning still runs on the same foundation it did a decade ago: historical averages, spreadsheet models, and a scramble for spot-market carriers when reality outpaces the forecast.

-A new generation of ML-powered capacity planning systems is changing this equation.
-These platforms don’t just forecast demand—they orchestrate the operational response across carriers, routes, and constraints in real time.
-Here’s how the technology works, and why it matters for peak season outcomes.
+A new generation of AI capacity planning systems—powered by machine learning, real-time data ingestion, and constraint-governed optimization—is changing this equation.
+These platforms don’t just forecast demand.
+They orchestrate the operational response across carriers, routes, and constraints in real time.
+Here’s how the technology works, why it matters for peak season outcomes, and what logistics leaders should evaluate before the next surge hits.

 Traditional capacity planning relies on historical demand patterns projected forward with simple adjustments.
-This approach has three structural weaknesses that compound during peak season.
+This approach has three structural weaknesses that compound during peak season—and they explain precisely why AI capacity planning has become an operational imperative.

 Static forecasts ignore real-time signals.
 Historical averages cannot account for promotional calendar shifts, weather disruptions, competitive moves, or channel-mix changes.
 A forecast built in September for November’s Black Friday surge is already degrading by the time it’s implemented.
 McKinsey research indicates that AI-based forecasting can reduce prediction errors by 20–50% compared to traditional statistical methods—a gap that widens precisely when accuracy matters most.